 Overall, we consider this to be a very preliminary result.
-It is possible that the RNA signal comes from a stable exogenous non-encapsidated RNA molecule that simply required multiple RNase treatments to be fully removed.
+The RNA signal may come from a stable exogenous non-encapsidated RNA molecule that simply required multiple RNase treatments to be fully removed.
 Because we're not following up on this line of inquiry, we have decided to simply release these observations with the hope that others may find them useful.